krystofl/krystofl.github.io/about.md

 Welcome the animal thrill<br/>
 Lending a zest to life.

+With that in mind, remember William Wallace:
-Remember William Wallace: *"Every man dies.
+*"Every man dies.
 Not every man really lives."*
 That zest for life is the difference between living and just passing the time until you die.